edmundmiller/upset-altair/README.md

 _UpSet: Visualization of Intersecting Sets_,
 IEEE Transactions on Visualization and Computer Graphics (InfoVis '14), vol. 20, no. 12, pp. 1983–1992, 2014.
 doi: [10.1109/TVCG.2014.2346248](https://doi.org/10.1109/TVCG.2014.2346248)

+The original function was from [hms-dbmi/upset-altair-notebook](https://github.com/hms-dbmi/upset-altair-notebook).
+The following updates from that are:

+1. Turning it into a package
+2. Snapshoting the functionality with Altair 4
+3. Porting to Altair 5
+4. Adding additional advanced features